-No outdoor lights shall be permitted that blink, revolve, flash, or change intensity.
+No permanently-installed outdoor lights that blink, revolve, flash, or change intensity shall be permitted.

 3.4 Rivertown Historic Design Standards

 The following standards apply to new single-family residential development in Rivertown, the historic district bounded by the San Joaquin River on the north, L Street to the west, 10th Street to the south, and "A" Street to the east.